 VACDaRN-sponsored events and trainings can help in your preparedness activities.
-This listing serves as a record of all of our virtual and in-person training, and any sessions that are recorded will be made available here.
+This listing serves as a record of all of our virtual and in-person training, and any sessions that were recorded will be made available here.

 May 26-27, 2021